paolostivanin/GTKCrypto/README.md

 This software let you to:
 * Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (all with a 256bit key) in CBC mode;
-* Compute the hash of a given file (supported hashes are MD5, GOST, Stribog-512, SHA-1, SHA-256, SHA-512 and Whirlpool);
+* Compute the hash of a given file (supported hashes are MD5, GOST94, SHA-1, SHA-256, SHA3-256, SHA-512, SHA3-512 and Whirlpool);

 This software is developed by Paolo Stivanin (a.k.a Polslinux)